nwcadence/vsts-extension-nwc-safe-docs/InvestmentCategoriesWidget.md

     7. Press "Add value" button to add new values for the picklist.
 This is the list of investment categories you wish your users to assign to Features.
     8. Configure the Options and Layout for the field.
 When you are done, press "Add field".
 Ensure that you don't "Allow users to enter their own values" i the Options page.
 1. Configure Investment Categories per Product Increment You should configure Product Increments for your iterations.
-That is, you should have an iteration tree something like this:
+That is, you should have an iteration tree something like the following image.
     ![Product Increments](assets/productIncrements.png)
-    The investment categories must be configured at the Product Increment level (that is the 1st level of iteration nodes, shown with a red border in the image above).
+    > The investment categories must be configured at the Product Increment level (that is the 1st level of iteration nodes, shown with a red border in the image above).

     ![Configure the Categories](assets/configureCats.png)
     1. Browse to a Team Project that is on the Custom template